ignaciolarranaga/contracts-example/README.md

 * **listJobs(filter: { paid: Boolean }, limit: Int, nextToken: String)**: Get all paid/unpaid jobs for a user.
 * **listContracts(filter: { unterminated: Boolean }, limit: Int, nextToken: String)**: Get all or terminated/unterminated contracts for a user.
 * **bestProfession(filter: { start: Date, end: Date })**: Returns the profession that earned the most money (sum of jobs paid) for any contactor that worked in the query time range.
+* **bestClients(filter: { start: Date, end: Date }, limit: Int)**: Returns the clients the paid the most for jobs in the query time period.
+Limit query parameter should be applied, default limit is 2

-You can find sample GraphQL operations around this model in [GRAPHQL-QUERIES.md](GRAPHQL-QUERIES.md).
+You can find a complete end to end user story in (this project wiki)[https://github.com/ignaciolarranaga/contracts-example/wiki].

 ## Getting Started

 You have 2 ways to start developing:

-1. Using Gitpod, or doing a local setup manually as described in the how-tos.
+1. Using Gitpod, or doing a local setup manually as described in the HOW-TOs below.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#git@github.com:ignaciolarranaga/contracts-example.git)